webofdata/specification-archived/specification.md

     Meaning that the client should delete all local data and replace it with what it receives.
 This value is true when a client first requests changes, and can also occur when the dataset on the server is deleted and re-populated.
 It MUST only appear in the first response, even if the data to re-populate is made available over many requests.

-##### X-WOD-NEXT-DATA

-The `X-WOD-NEXT-DATA` header MUST contain a token that can be passed to a subsequent call to 'get-changes' as the value of the 'nextdata' query parameter.

 ### Deleted Subject Representations

 The server can include deleted entities in the response.
 They have the following representation: